 That's a good idea.

-I began this Primal journey on December 30th, 2009 and in that time I've lost over 80 LBS and more than 35 inches.
+I began this Primal journey on December 30th, 2009 and in that time I've lost over 125 LBS.

 Yikes!
 The cinnamon bun is scary!

 I am traumatized.

 I like to throw heavy things over my head and catch them for fun.

 We're designed to be hunters and we're in a society of shopping.
 There's nothing to kill anymore, there's nothing to fight, nothing to overcome, nothing to explore.
 In that societal emasculation this everyman is created. ~David Fincher, director of Fight Club, interview with Gavin Smith, "Inside Out," Film Comment, Sep/Oct 1999

 Have you noticed that they only show you the amount of actual sugar in the food?
 That is, they don't count all carbs, which are basically sugar anyways.